Meet Our Team

 Data Center

-Ignacio Yanez is the Manager of this team responsible for managing and maintaining the institution's data center infrastructure and services.
-The Data Center team provides a secure, reliable, and energy-efficient environment for hosting university-affiliated IT infrastructure.
-This service is designed for academic departments, research groups, and administrative units that require high-availability data center resources.
+Ignacio Yanez is the manager of this team responsible for managing and maintaining the institution's data center infrastructure and services.
+The Data Center team provides a secure, reliable, and energy-efficient environment for hosting university-affiliated servers, storage, and other IT infrastructure.
+This service is designed to accommodate academic departments, research groups, and administrative units that require high-availability data center resources.

 Cloud Operations